Your sex life can be uncomfortable for married couples to talk about. Quite frankly, it’s uncomfortable to write about as well!

 7. Flirt openly.

 With anyone other than your spouse, that is.
 But it’s not really flirting if you have no intentions to actually have an affair, right?
 It’s fun and harmless.
 Besides, it feels good to know someone thinks you’re witty and interesting.

 8. Criticize or nag your spouse.

 Seriously, what does she do all day?
 Not laundry, apparently.
 She always asks what you’re thinking, so tell her.

 And you’ve repeatedly told him you need some help around the house.
 So it should be no surprise you just yelled “Help me!” at him for the fifth time today.

 9. Don’t take on your spouse’s burdens.

-Sure, they might be overwhelmed, depressed, or stressed out.
+Sure, they might be overwhelmed, depressed, or stressed out—so much that maybe even your sex life is suffering.
 So are you.
 You have plenty on your own plate, thank you very much.